waikahu/play.identity/README.md

 kubectl apply -f .\kubernetes\identity.yaml -n $namespace

 # to see list of pods
-kubectl get pods -n $namespace
+kubectl get pods -n $namespace -w
 # to see list of services
 kubectl get services -n $namespace
 # to see the logs of pod